DataDog/integrations-core/docs/developer/base/basics.md

 More information on this can be found in the API docs [here.](https://datadoghq.dev/integrations-core/base/api/#datadog_checks.base.checks.base.AgentCheck.monotonic_count)

 #### Rate
-The RATE metric submission type represents the total number of event occurrences per second in one time interval.
-A RATE can be used to track how often something is happening—like the frequency of connections made to a database or the flow of requests made to an endpoint.
+The rate metric submission type represents the total number of event occurrences per second in one time interval.
+A rate can be used to track how often something is happening—like the frequency of connections made to a database or the flow of requests made to an endpoint.

 More information on this can be found in the API docs [here.](https://datadoghq.dev/integrations-core/base/api/#datadog_checks.base.checks.base.AgentCheck.rate)

 #### Histogram
-The HISTOGRAM metric submission type represents the statistical distribution of a set of values calculated Agent-side in one time interval.
-Datadog’s HISTOGRAM metric type is an extension of the StatsD timing metric type: the Agent aggregates the values that are sent in a defined time interval and produces different metrics which represent the set of values.
+The histogram metric submission type represents the statistical distribution of a set of values calculated Agent-side in one time interval.
+Datadog’s histogram metric type is an extension of the StatsD timing metric type: the Agent aggregates the values that are sent in a defined time interval and produces different metrics which represent the set of values.

 More information on this can be found in the API docs [here.](https://datadoghq.dev/integrations-core/base/api/#datadog_checks.base.checks.base.AgentCheck.histogram)

 #### Historate
-Similar to the Histogram metric, the Historate represents statistical distribution over one time interval, although this is based on rate metrics.
+Similar to the histogram metric, the historate represents statistical distribution over one time interval, although this is based on rate metrics.

 More information on this can be found in the API docs [here.](https://datadoghq.dev/integrations-core/base/api/#datadog_checks.base.checks.base.AgentCheck.historate)